 If you have a commercial driver’s license that is suspended already, unfortunately there is nothing that we can do to lift the suspension.
 Occupational driver’s licenses are also not applicable to CDLs, either.
 So you have to wait out the suspension.

 However, if your CDL has not yet been suspended, you are entitled to fight that suspension at a hearing.
-This is something that our driver’s license lawyers can help you with, so do not hesitate to contact us to discuss your particular case.
+This is something that our driver’s license lawyers can help you with, so do not hesitate to book a consultation to discuss your particular case.